ShivamTripathi028/rak-chatbot-backend/product-categories/wistrio/rak5010-m/datasheet.md

 ##### PWRKEY Push Button

-When the BG95-M3 is in power off mode, it can be turned back on to normal mode by holding the PWRKEY button for at least 100 ms. Holding the PWRKEY button for at least 650 ms, the module will execute the power-down procedure after the PWRKEY is released.
+When the BG95-M3 is in power off mode, it can be turned back on to normal mode by holding the PWRKEY button for at least 100&nbsp;ms. Holding the PWRKEY button for at least 650&nbsp;ms, the module will execute the power-down procedure after the PWRKEY is released.

 ##### IO Connections between the BG95-M3 and the nRF52840